 With respect to classification accuracy the time series CBR approach performed well.
 Although the time series approach produced good results there was no obvious reason why this might be the case; visual inspection of the MRI scans did not indicate any obvious distinguishing attributes with respect to the size and shape of the corpus callosum.
 Further investigation is therefore deemed to be appropriate.
 With respect to computational complexity, image segmentation and the application of DTW for categorisation of images are both computationally expensive processes.
 The time complexity for the image segmentation was about 30 seconds per image.
-For the given data sets the application of DTW took 90 seconds on average to categorize the entire test set.
+For the given data sets the application of DTW required, on average, 90 seconds to complete the classification of the entire test set.